 To arrange an interview, please contact the NHLBI Communications Office at 301-496-4236 or email@example.com.

 Andrew E. Arai, M.D., F.A.H.A. joined the National Heart, Lung, and Blood Institute (NHLBI) in 1993.
-He is Chief of the Cardiovascular and Pulmonary Branch in the Institute's Division of Intramural Research.
+He is Chief of the Advanced Cardiovascular Imaging Group in the Institute's Division of Intramural Research.
 Dr. Arai is also the President of the Society of Cardiovascular Magnetic Resonance, the leading international professional organization focused on this new diagnostic technique.Dr.
 Arai’s research focuses on coronary artery disease, heart attack, and other diseases that affect the heart or blood vessels.
 His expertise is in the use of magnetic resonance imaging (MRI) to evaluate patients.

 Dr. Arai focuses his research on understanding and intervening in this process of myocardial infarction and ischemia.
 His laboratory currently encompasses six major areas of clinical activity and translational research: 1) assessment of the area at risk from myocardial infarction, and myocardial salvage, 2) quantification of myocardial perfusion by magnetic resonance imaging (MRI), 3) technical development of diagnostic cardiovascular MRI, 4) anatomical and physiological evaluation of coronary artery disease by cardiovascular computed tomography (CT), 5) support for the NHLBI Advanced Cardiovascular Imaging Fellowship, and 6) clinical and research support for cardiovascular MRI and cardiovascular CT at the NIH Clinical Center in Bethesda, MD and at the Johns Hopkins Suburban Hospital in Bethesda, MD.